 Considering the fact that Stade de Lyon is located in the suburbs, you should not expect much when it comes to eating out.
 The farmlands and small houses of residents mainly surround the area.
 However, you can still choose from a decent selection of venues to eat out in the fresh air and in a cool atmosphere as well as have a drink or two to celebrate the victory.

-- Eden Rock Cafe – although you are 10 km away from the big city, there is always a place for some rock-n-roll.
+- Eden Rock Cafe – although you are 6 miles away from the big city, there is always a place for some rock-n-roll.
 The venue hosts live shows every Friday in addition to fast-casual foodservice concept.
 Try local burgers.
 They are certainly worth it.

 Things to see at the stadium

 Visitors will never get bored before and after the match.
 The curators arrange different excursions and stadium tours, letting you get behind the curtains and follow the path of Lyon’s football glory in the local museum.